-Grass earthworks shape the landscape into a series of defences trenches, burial mounds, ceremonial mounds, and even a Great Temple complex.
+Grass earthworks shape the landscape into a series of defenses trenches, burial mounds, ceremonial mounds, and even a Great Temple complex.

 A wooden staircase leads to the summit of the Great Temple mound, providing views across the site and the surrounding woodland.

 The park is located approximately 30 minutes north of Warner Robins, on the outskirts of Macon.

 Georgia has roughly 111 miles of Atlantic coastline, and while it might not be known for its beaches outside of the United States, it should be remembered that Georgia is just north of Florida.